rhiot/gitbook/cloudplatform/starting.md

     bash <(curl -L -s https://goo.gl/RQd9tJ)

-The script above installs the proper version of Docker server if the latter is not already installed.
+The PaaS script works with any Linux system supporting Docker (including OSX).
+The script installs the proper version of Docker server if the latter is not already installed.
 Keep in mind that the minimal Docker version required by Cloud Platform is ` >= 1.8.2` - if the older version of the Docker is installed, our script will upgrade your Docker server.
 After Docker server is properly installed, Cloud Platform script downloads and starts:

 - IoT Connector ([ActiveMQ](http://activemq.apache.org/) broker)